 This is a big selling factor for consumers.
 Think about it – as an individual, what do you do in a traditional bricks and mortar shop; you pick the product up and you check it out.
 You look over it and you decide whether or not to buy it.

 That’s exactly what online shoppers are doing with the images.
 They need to check the product out and see what they are buying.
-And, having multiple images for the one product will increase the buying success rate – eBay discovered this selling tactic years ago and it works!
+And, having multiple images for one product will increase the buying success rate.
+We know eBay discovered this selling tactic years ago and it works!

 People like to see the front, back and sides of any product, and some close-up detail images too.

 At the end of the day, the reason why you have or want to have an e-commerce website is to make money.
 And, for that to work out you need to invest both time and money.
-Proper planning luckily never put anyone in a bad position – and we advise to get a great team on your side in order to get a head start.
+Proper planning luckily never put anyone in a bad position.
+We advise to get a great team on your side in order to get a head start.